Quantum-Optics-LKB/xp2nlse-ml/README.md

 Choose wether you want to generate new data using NLSE:

-- If generate is True if you want to generate using NLSE
+- If generate is True if you want to generate using NLSE.
-    - If expansion is True then it will augment unaugmented   dataset
+    - If expansion is True then it will augment unaugmented dataset.
-    - If expansion is False then it will load the augmented dataset
+    - If expansion is False then it will load the augmented dataset.
-- If generate is False if it has already been generated
+- If generate is False if it has already been generated.
-    - If expansion is True then it will load the unaugmented dataset
+    - If expansion is True then it will load the unaugmented dataset.
-    - If expansion is False then it will load the augmented dataset
+    - If expansion is False then it will load the augmented dataset.

 ### Data Generation and Augmentation
 - `generate`: Set to `True` to generate new data using NLSE.